DigitalGeographyLab/green-paths-2/docs/source/installation.md

     - Note: For University of Helsinki users, install Amazon Corretto from the Software Center
 - Setting JAVA_HOME environmental variable (if not set during installation)
 - Miniconda or Anaconda
-- Microsoft Visual Build Tools C++ 14.0 or greater
+- Microsoft Visual Build Tools C++ 14.0 or greater (see details below)

 Useful links: